pageboard/pagecut/README.md

 ```
 browserify --standalone Pagecut.modules.video modules/video.js
 ```

+The viewer instance initializes the globally installed modules automatically.

 The order of modules, and in particular, the order of resolvers or modifiers, should not change the result - be sure to define independent functions that